neutrons/garnet/docs/source/design/index.rst

 ===============
 Garnet Design
 ===============
+IN PROGRESS

 Information, diagrams and flowcharts are included about the various components of GARNET.
 Please make sure to
 review and adhere to these guidelines when contributing to the project.

+The design content is in progress.

 Contents
 --------